-- (1) The Ombudsman may decide not to investigate a disclosed matter - (a) if in the opinion of the Ombudsman the disclosure is trivial, vexatious, misconceived or lacking in substance; or - (b) if the subject matter of the disclosure has already been adequately dealt with by the Ombudsman or a public body, statutory authority, Commonwealth statutory authority, commission, court or tribunal; or - (c) if the person making the disclosure has commenced proceedings in a commission, court or tribunal in relation to the same matter, and that commission, court or tribunal has power to order remedies similar to those available under this Act; or

-- (d) if the person making the disclosure had knowledge for more than 12 months of the disclosed matter before making the disclosure and failed to give a satisfactory explanation for the delay in making the disclosure; or - (e) if the disclosure relates solely to the personal interests of the person making the disclosure; or - (f) if the disclosure is based on false or misleading information; or - (g) if the matter which is the subject of the disclosure is a matter in respect of which a decision has been made that the matter - (i) is not a public interest disclosure; or - (ii) is a matter which does not have to be investigated under this Act - and the additional disclosure does not provide significant or substantial new information.

-(2) The Ombudsman must -
+- (1) The Ombudsman may decide not to investigate a disclosed matter - (a) if in the opinion of the Ombudsman the disclosure is trivial, vexatious, misconceived or lacking in substance; or - (b) if the subject matter of the disclosure has already been adequately dealt with by the Ombudsman or a public body, statutory authority, Commonwealth statutory authority, commission, court or tribunal; or - (c) if the person making the disclosure has commenced proceedings in a commission, court or tribunal in relation s.
+40 Part 6 - Inves stigation of public interest disclosures by the Ombudsman to the same matter, and that commission, court or tribunal has power to order remedies similar to those available under this Act; or (d) if the person making the disclosure had knowledge for more than 12 months of the disclosed matter before making the disclosure and failed to give a satisfactory explanation for the delay in making the disclosure; or (e) if the disclosure relates solely to the personal interests of the person making the disclosure; or (f) if the disclosure is based on false or misleading information; or (g) if the matter which is the subject of the disclosure is a matter in respect of which a decision has been made that the matter - (i) is not a public interest disclosure; or (ii) is a matter which does not have to be investigated under this Act - and the additional disclosure does not provide significant or substantial new information.
+(2) The O mbudsman must -